frederic-perez/AmE-dictionary/data/idioms.md

 __let (someone) loose (on something)__ To allow someone to do something as they please, without supervision or control.
 __let (someone) off the hook__ To pardon, release, or allow someone to escape from blame, responsibility, obligation, or difficulty.
 __let (the) perfect be the enemy of (the) good__ To allow the demand, desire, or insistence for perfection to decrease the chances of obtaining a good or favorable result in the end.
 (Usually used in the negative as an imperative.)
-__let alone__ :nine::m: Not to mention.
+__let alone__ :nine::m: [:sound: let-alone] Not to mention.
 The phrase is used to emphasize that if other more significant or pressing things are not possible or cannot be accommodated, a lesser thing certainly is not or cannot either. _We can’t afford a vacation, let alone a trip to Disney World._ _If you’re living in the present, let alone in the future, you must buy this Acme product._ _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __let down (one’) hair__ :dart: To cease acting formally or conservatively; to let go of one’s inhibitions or reservations. _Come on, Jim, this is a party!
 Let down your hair and go a little wild!_
 __let down (one’s) guard__ To become less guarded or vigilant; to stop being cautious about potential trouble or danger.
 __let go and let God__ To give up one’s self-determination and yield to the teachings, designs, or instructions of God or the church. _One day, I decided to just let go and let God, and I’ve been a happier person for it ever since._